Honda Africa Twin will come in two variants – Base (ABS) and DCT – expected to be priced around Rs 14 lakh and Rs 16 lakh respectively.

 Rear – 150/70 R18

-In India, the new Honda Adventure bike will gun up straight against the Triumph Tiger and the Ducati Multistrada.
+In India, the new Honda Adventure bike will face challenge from bikes like Triumph Tiger and the Ducati Multistrada.